-There’s no doubt about it, there is something spellbinding about Mexico’s magic towns.
+There’s no doubt about it, there is something spellbinding about the magic towns of Mexico.
 Designated by the country’s tourism board, the towns have been selected based on a combination of culture, architecture, gastronomy and natural beauty.

-Indeed, magic towns can be found beachside, high in the mountains or hidden in jungles.
+Indeed, the magic towns of Mexico can be found beachside, high in the mountains or hidden in jungles.
 Furthermore, each of them have their own unique characteristics and many of them have a deep-rooted connection to Mayan spirituality and culture.

-Visitors find themselves slowing down in harmony with the laid-back pace of the towns.
+Visitors find themselves slowing down in harmony with the laid-back pace of the magic towns of Mexico.
 The pueblos invite visitors to stroll rather than rush around.
 People-watching in the plazas and exploring local ancient temples or nearby beauty spots are popular pursuits.
 While Mexico is home to some dynamic and exciting cities, it is in these magic ‘pueblos’ where visitors are able to experience a sense of peace and discover the heart of Mexico.

 In fact, with 121 towns to choose from, it’s not easy to decide which are most deserving of a pilgrimage.
-Here are seven of the most captivating to get you started :
+Here we have chosen jut seven of the most captivating magic towns of Mexico to get you started :

 An Ideal Base in Yucatan

 The first of our first magic towns of Mexico is Valladolid.
 This town is home to fine colonial architecture, a sprinkling of tempting shops, great restaurants and an amazing collection of Mexican folk.
 Additionally, Valladolid has the benefit of a cenote (a limestone swimming hole) located slap-bang in the middle of the town.
 Situated in the state of Yucatan, Valladolid is also an excellent base from which to explore.
 In fact, it has easy access to the ancient ruins of Chichen Itza, Ek Balam and a variety of other cenotes which are located just outside town.